Explore the future

 ABOUT ROOFTOP ANALYTICS

-Rooftop Analytics has the competence to analyze and identify which data makes the difference when forecasting.
+Rooftop Analytics has the competences to analyze and identify which data makes the difference when forecasting.
 We utilize statistical analysis rooted in knowledge of economic theory.
 We handle big data and apply machine learning - all necessary elements for predictive analytics, required for companies to enable the fight against food waste.

 When multiple technologies come into play the synergies arise.